wubin28/branch-merge-demo/readme.md

 Updated readme.md in origin/master on Github to try rebase with conflict

 Update file readme.md in local master to try rebase with conflict.

+Update file readme.md in origin/master on github to try merge with conflict